sentenial/developer-docs/pages/prodWebhooks/wh_config_ui.md

 1. Create an endpoint.
 1. Configure the Webhook(s) you require.
-1. Listen for events (see [Receiving Endpoint](ob_whreceivingep.html) for more on this).
+1. Listen for events (see the [Receiving Endpoint](wh_receivingep.html) section for more on this).

-Before you can use Nuapay Webhooks you must set up a dedicated Endpoint on your infrastructure.
-See [Webhook Receiving Endpoint](ob_whreceivingep.html) for more on this.
+Note that before you can use Webhooks you must set up a dedicated Endpoint on your infrastructure.
+(See [Webhook Receiving Endpoint](wh_receivingep.html) for more on this).

 ## Setting up a Webhook